 For John Lewis, the Civil Rights Movement as he knew it ended with the signing of the Voting Rights Act in 1965, but his struggle in the following years echo many of the same questions of civil rights and equality that are being asked today.
 Run tells the story of how John Lewis entered politics, working within the community, and organizing a campaign that has taken him to one of the most important seats in Congress.

-One teenager in a skirt.
-One teenager with a lighter.
-One moment that changes both of their lives forever.
-If it weren't for the 57 bus, Sasha and Richard never would have met.
-Each day, their paths overlapped for a mere eight minutes.
 But one afternoon on the bus ride home from school, a single reckless act left Sasha severely burned, and Richard charged with two hate crimes and facing life imprisonment.
+The case garnered international attention, thrusting both teenagers into the spotlight.

 Part memoir, part guidebook, this title explores scenarios of interpersonal and institutional struggle to introduce the next generation of white youth to anti-racism.